 Ankle boots: they can go with jeans, dresses and shorts = winning.
 I loved these.

 Heels: I aim for a more practical heel that can be day or evening wear.
 I happen to think these are the perfect pair.
-They were made in a magical land where practical, met pretty and ran into affordable… and then a unicorn walked past.
+They were made in a magical land where practical, met pretty and ran into affordable.

 Breaking the rules (sort of) when you live out of a suitcase: